Yaphank, New York: History

 Captain Robert Robinson came to Yaphank and built his Dutch Colonial house with the building dated at 1726.
 He was then granted permission to dam the Carmans River to build a mill across the street from his house.
 The construction of this mill in 1739 was considered the founding date of the Hamlet of Yaphank.

-In the mid 18th century, John Homan built two mills along the Carmans River, which runs directly through the center of the town.
+In the mid-18th century, John Homan built two mills along the Carmans River, which runs directly through the center of the town.
 These two mills inspired the first name for the town: Millville.
-The translator/author Mary Louise Booth was born in Millville in 1831.
+The translator-author Mary Louise Booth was born in Millville in 1831.
 In 1846 a post office was opened in the town, but because there were thirteen other towns named "Millville" in New York state at the time, the town was renamed "Yaphank", from the local Native American word Yamphanke, meaning "bank of a river".

-In 1843 the Long Island Rail Road built a railroad station in Yaphank (still named Millville at the time), and virtually overnight the small mill town became a major commercial center.
+In 1843 the Long Island Rail Road built a railroad station in Yaphank (still named Millville at the time), and nearly overnight the small mill town became a major commercial center.
 By 1875, Yaphank had two grist mills, two lumber mills, two blacksmith shops, a printing office, an upholstery shop, a stagecoach line, two physicians, a shoe shop, two wheelwright shops, a meat market, a dressmaker and a general store.

 Today, Yaphank is home to about half of those industries.
 The grist mills, blacksmith, physician, shoe shop, wheelwright shops, meat markets and the dressmakers are long gone, although the rail road station is still there, along with the general stores.

 Today, Yaphank holds three delis, one pizza shop, a shooting supply company, a skeet range, a bank, and a house moving company.

 Yaphank was the home of Camp Upton, which was used as a boot camp in 1917.
 In 1947, the U.S. Department of War transferred the Camp Upton site to the Atomic Energy Commission, and it now serves as the home of Brookhaven National Laboratory.
 Before the end of World War I, more than 30,000 men received their basic training there, including songwriter Irving Berlin.
 It was there that Berlin composed the musical comedy revue Yip Yip Yaphank, which had a brief run on Broadway, and wrote the patriotic tune "God Bless America".